 However, the compromised Batman has recovered and begins to fight Jon.
 Kent tries to blast the spore with his Heat Vision, but the alien uses the Dark Knight’s swiftness in order to avoid the beams and land several hits onto him.
 While Robin ultimately knocks the possessed Superman out, the mind-controlled Batman soon has Jon in submission.
 With his concentrated might, Kent manages to land a powerful uppercut onto the Caped Crusader and knock him out.

 Suddenly, Starro bursts in and tells our young heroes that their world is now fully within his grasp.
-Jon tries to attack it with his Heat Vision, but it blocks his beams with a tentacle.
+Jon tries to attack the massive being with his Heat Vision, but it blocks his beams with a tentacle.
 As such, Damian uses an explosive Batarang to disorient it long enough for them to retreat.
 Once they get some recovery time, they realize what they have to do first.